jbfp/Tearable-Cloth-XNA/README.md

 Tearable-Cloth-XNA
 ==================

-A C# .NET XNA implementation of the JavaScript "Tearable cloth" demo http://codepen.io/suffick/pen/KrAwx
+A C# (XNA) implementation of the JavaScript "Tearable cloth" demo.
+The original codepen can be found here: http://codepen.io/suffick/pen/KrAwx

+Microsoft XNA Framework is required to build and run the code.